'History and Training 1946 - present'

-The following pages will tell you about the All Arms Commando Course of today but first read about the changes the Commandos went through post war.
+The following pages will tell you a little about current Commando training for the Royal Marines, and the All Arms Commando Course for the other Services of today, but first read about the changes the Commandos went through post war.

 In 1946 a decision was made to disband the Army Commandos.
 Demobilization commenced almost immediately with some Commando Units being merged for short periods as numbers dwindled.
-Achnacarry was closed and returned to the Lochiel.
+The Commando Basic Training Centre at Achnacarry was closed and returned to the Lochiel.
 The task of maintaining the proud tradition that the Army Commandos had done so much to create was passed to the Royal Marines.